-- Tattoos must be covered by clothing, gloves, makeup or by other appropriate means. - Cosmetics must convey a professional appearance. - Perfumes, colognes, after-shave and other scented products are not to be worn in patient care areas. - Body odors, breath odors, and strong perfume/lotion smells can be offensive to patients, employees, and peers.
-Special attention should be given to personal hygiene and its impact of those around us. - Clothing should be free from the odor of smoke. - Length of fingernails must promote patient and employee safety and not hinder patient care.
-Nails should not exceed 1⁄2 inch in length. - Nail polish is to be a natural or moderate color.
-Nail polish that is chipped or cracked is not acceptable.
-Nail ornamentation is not permitted. - No artificial, multicolored, or decorated fingernails are to be worn.
+- Students may display tattoos if the words, symbols or images are not offensive or contrary to the mission and core values of the institution.
+Examples of tattoos should not be displayed include but are not limited to those depicting or representing racial, sexual, religious, ethnic, political or other characteristics or attributes of a sensitive, discriminatory, or derogatory nature, or those that depict nudity, violence, sexually explicit content and represent the institution in a bad light.
+If administration determines a student's tattoo does not comply with policy, the student will be required to cover the tattoo. - Cosmetics must convey a professional appearance. - Perfumes, colognes, after-shave and other scented products should not be worn in patient care areas. - Body odors, breath odors, and strong perfume/lotion smells can be offensive to patients, employees, and peers.
+Special attention should be given to personal hygiene and its impact to other individuals. - Clothing should be free from the odor of smoke. - Length of fingernails must promote patient and employee safety and not hinder patient care.
+Nails should not exceed /4 inch in length.
+Nail polish should be a natural or moderate color.
+No artificial fingernails are permitted including acrylic, press-on, gel coated, multicolored, or nail ornaments are permitted.